JoostAB/mqtt-now/lib/mqtt-now/README.md

 ### Network ID

+The Network ID is an UUID of 16 bytes.
+This ID is used to make sure no 'foreign' nodes can connect to this network.
+Currently this ID is set compile-time, so once a node is flashed, it can only connect to a certain network.
+Also, this ID is sent each time a node boots up if not connected to a network to see if a network for it's ID is alive.
+Others couls pretend to be a controller, steal the ID and use it to connect to your home network.
+So this is not a safe algorithm yet, but the basic is there and it is now possible to run multiple MQTT-Now networks alongside eachother without any issues.
+In the future there has to be some kind of encryption, with MAC address for example to make the ID unique for each node, but recognisable for the controller.

 ### Node category

 There are several node categories.
 These categories describe in a nutshell what a node can and or does.
 They are based on the device types as defined in the [Home Assistant MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery) documentation.
 This category can then be used by third party software to determine how to categorize the new node.